alexa-coding/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 - 20-hiago -> Removes all letters C and c from input.
 - 21-reverse -> Reverses the input.
 - 22-users_and_homes -> Displays all users and their home directories, sorted by users.
+- 100-empty_casks -> Prints only file names (not path names) or empty files and directories.
+- 101-gifs -> Lists all files that end with th eextension ".gif".
+The files are sorted by byte values and it's case insensitive.